Dejavu: Towards Experience Feedback Learning for Embodied Intelligence: Methodology

+Figure~\ref{fig:efn-residual-actions} visualizes EFN's behavior in latent action space.
+We project both the base actions $\mathbf{a}_t^{(0)}$ and EFN-corrected actions $\mathbf{a}_t$ to 2D using PCA and draw arrows for the residuals $\Delta \mathbf{a}_t$.
+The arrows form short displacements around the base actions, indicating that EFN acts as a fine-grained correction layer on top of the frozen policy rather than as a separate controller that overrides it.

-\paragraph{Semantic Match Reward.} To quantify the notion of “match the experience’s next outcome,’’ we compare the realized next observation $s_{t+1}$ with the experience’s successor frame $\hat{s}^{+}$ at the \emph{semantic} level.
-Let $\mathbf{u}(\cdot)$ be the mean–max fusion described earlier, applied to vision features to produce a unit vector.
+\textbf{Dense Semantic Match Reward.} To quantify the notion of ``match the experience's next outcome,'' we compare the realized next observation $s_{t+1}$ with the experience's successor frame $\hat{s}^{+}$ at the \emph{semantic} level.
+Let $\mathbf{u}(\cdot)$ be the mean--max fusion described earlier, applied to vision features to produce a unit vector.
 After executing $\mathbf{a}_t$, the environment yields $s_{t+1}$ with vision features $\mathbf{F}_{t+1}$.
 We define a dense similarity reward

-In practice we also regularize the residual magnitude to avoid destabilizing the base behavior:
+In practice, we also regularize the residual magnitude to avoid destabilizing the base behavior:

 with $\lambda_{\text{sem}},\lambda_{\text{res}}>0$.
-This reward directly encodes our training signal without requiring supervised residual labels; a discussion on why we avoid direct supervision appears in the appendix.
+This reward directly encodes our training signal without requiring supervised residual labels.
+Because $r_t$ is defined purely from feature similarity rather than a success/failure flag, EFN can be trained on both successful and failed rollouts as long as they contain meaningful state transitions.

-\paragraph{SAC objective.} We train EFN with Soft Actor–Critic, conditioning both actor and critics on the current and experience context.
+\textbf{SAC objective.} We train EFN with Soft Actor--Critic, conditioning both actor and critics on the current and retrieved experience context.
 Let

 be a learned context representation (the base policy is frozen).
 The stochastic residual policy is $\pi_\phi(\Delta\mathbf{a}_t\,|\,\mathbf{c}_t)$, and the Q-functions $Q_{\theta_1},Q_{\theta_2}$ evaluate the corrected action $\mathbf{a}_t=\mathbf{a}_t^{(0)}+\Delta\mathbf{a}_t$ under $\mathbf{c}_t$.
 The critic targets use the soft Bellman backup with target networks $\bar{\theta}_i$: